Adobe-Marketing-Cloud/aep-sdks-documentation/resources/building-mobile-extensions/building-an-extension.md

 {% endtab %}
 {% endtabs %}

-#### C. Unregistering your extension
+#### Unregistering your extension

-If your extension does not need to be active at all times, you can unregister your extension by using `unregisterExtension` from the `ACPExtensionApi` \(iOS\) / `ExtensionApi` \(Android\).
+If your extension does not need to be active at all times, you can unregister your extension by using `unregisterExtension` from the `ACPExtensionApi` (iOS\ / `ExtensionApi` (Android).
 This process allows you to have more granular resource control, but the listeners that you registered will be unregistered.
 If you overrode `onUnregister`, you should see a call into your implementation that allows you to clean up resources before the instance is released.

+{% hint style="info" %}
-**Tip**: If you retained a reference to the extension instance \(for example by storing `self` or `this` in a static variable\), this is where you should clean it up.
+If you retained a reference to the extension instance (for example by storing `self` or `this` in a static variable), this is where you should clean it up.
+{% hint style="info" %}

 {% tabs %}
 {% tab title="Android" %}